There are so many baby lists out there. It makes it hard to know exactly what it is you need in those early newborn days.

 Shoes – can be a bit tricky to get on newborn feet and they get outgrown really quickly so I wouldn’t bother.
 They are expensive too.

 Car seat – You can’t leave the hospital without one so make sure you become a car seat pro before your baby arrives.

 Buggy – A travel system is perfect for going from pram to buggy with ease.
-We used the Mamas and Papas Urbo and got adapters so we could also put the car seat on the buggy wheels.
+We used the Mamas and Papas Urbo travel system and bought adapters so we could put the car seat on the buggy wheels.
 This is particularly handy when your baby has started snoozing and you need to get them out of the car.